metamn/react-mui/README.md

 4. Implement non-MUI specific design elements (like background images, transparent header, etc.)
 5. Adjust spacing.
 (See a later chapter about MUIs improper grid technology)

+### 3. Be project specific

+Every project comes up with project specific design elements.
+Let's say a special display of content via Cards, or more, even these Cards stretched full screen and having a background image.

+The first and foremost task is to identify and implement these project specific components.
+Then reause them across the design.

+Think MUI as a general framework.
+Think these components as a project specific framework.
+Good code uses mostly project specific components and do not touch directly the base MUI components.

+Examples in this repo: `CardWithMedia`, `SectionWithBackgroundImage`.

 ## Guidelines

 ### Set up / CSS Reset